MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-ISO-20000-1-2011.md

 The International Organization for Standardization (ISO) is an independent nongovernmental organization and the world’s largest developer of voluntary international standards.
 The International Electrotechnical Commission (IEC) is the world’s leading organization for the preparation and publication of international standards for electrical, electronic, and related technologies.

-Published under the joint ISO/IEC subcommittee in 2005 and revised in 2011, ISO 20000-1:2011 was designed to be an international standard for the establishment, implementation, operation, monitoring and review of an Information Technology Service Management System (SMS).
+Published under the joint ISO/IEC subcommittee in 2005 and revised in 2011, ISO 20000-1:2011 is an international standard for the establishment, implementation, operation, monitoring, and review of an Information Technology Service Management System (SMS).
 It is the only standard in the ISO 20000 family that results in a formal certification.
-The standard is based on requirements for designing, transitioning, delivering and improving services to fulfil agreed service requirements and to provide value to both customers and service providers.
+The standard is based on requirements for designing, transitioning, delivering, and improving services to fulfill agreed service requirements and to provide value to both customers and service providers.
 ISO 20000-1 helps organizations provide assurance to customers that their service requirements will be fulfilled.

 ## Microsoft and ISO/IEC 20000-1:2011

 Obtaining the ISO 20000-1:2011 certification is a logical step for Microsoft Azure.
 We lead the industry with the most comprehensive compliance coverage, enabling customers to meet a wide range of regulatory obligations.
-The ISO 20000-1 certification complements our current catalog of ISO certifications including ISO 27001:2013 and ISO 9001:2015 which validate that a process of continual improvement is in place helping Microsoft Azure deliver a secure and reliable cloud service platform for our customers.
+The ISO 20000-1 certification complements our current catalog of ISO certifications including ISO 27001:2013 and ISO 9001:2015, which validate that a process of continual improvement is in place helping Microsoft Azure deliver a secure and reliable cloud service platform for our customers.

 An independent third-party auditing firm performed a rigorous examination of Microsoft Azure and several Microsoft online services for adherence to the requirements established in the ISO 20000-1:2011 standard.
 The available ISO 20000-1 certificate demonstrates that Azure and covered Microsoft online services have implemented the right IT service management procedures to deliver efficient and reliable IT services that are subject to regular monitoring, review, and improvement.